o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     The O3DE manifest file is `<USER_DIRECTORY>/.o3de/o3de_manifest.json`.
 The paths to all the registered engines, projects, and more are recorded in this file.

+{{% /tab %}}
+{{< /tabs >}}

 You are now ready to create a project!
 For an introduction to project configuration, refer to [Project Creation with Open 3D Engine](/docs/welcome-guide/create).

+## Side-by-side engines

+ In the preceding sections, you learned how to set up and configure the O3DE engine as either a source engine or a pre-built SDK engine.
+You also have the option of registering both engines in a side-by-side configuration.
+This is one way to isolate your engine source code development from your project development.

+ For example, if the engine source is in `C:\o3de` and the pre-built SDK engine is in `C:\o3de-install`, you can give each engine its own engine name so that you can register both in the O3DE manifest using the `o3de` script's `register` command.
+To test your engine modifications, you can build a test project using the source engine project creation instructions, which builds the engine in the project directory.
+When you're ready to update the SDK engine used by your production project, you can build a new version of the SDK engine from `C:\o3de` using the `INSTALL` target.
+This will update the binaries in `C:\o3de-install`.

+To update the name of an engine, open `engine.json` in the engine root directory and change the `engine_name` field.
+Then run `scripts\o3de.bat register --this-engine` again from that directory.
+New projects created from this engine will be configured to use the new engine name.
+To update the configured engine for an existing project, open `project.json` in the project root directory and change the `engine` field to use the new engine name.